2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-While Bitcoin is still in its early stages, this observation-which you are surely already familiar with-leads us to reflect on two things.
+While Bitcoin is still in its early stages, this observation, which you are likely already familiar with, leads us to reflect on two key points.

 On the one hand, how can we encourage Bitcoiners to go further in their learning and projects in order to **exploit the full potential of Bitcoin**?